ydahal1/ydahal1/jokes.md

-1. Why don't programmers like nature?
-It has too many bugs!
+1. Why did the software engineer go broke?
+Because he lost his domain in a bet!

-2. Why did the computer go to the doctor?
-Because it had a virus!
+2. Why did the cyber security expert bring a ladder to work?
+Because they heard the system had a lot of firewalls!

-3. Why did the programmer quit his job?
-Because he didn't get arrays!
+3. Why did the programmer always carry a screwdriver?
+In case they needed to debug some hardware!

-4. Why did the hacker always bring a ladder to work?
-So he could scale the firewall!
+4. Why did the software engineer go broke?
+Because they spent all their money on antivirus software, and still got a virus!

 [
-Tue Dec 19 01:11:02 UTC 2023
+Wed Dec 20 00:58:26 UTC 2023
  ]